Antique Bottle Repair Services

 Other repairs: I enjoy repairing sodas and minerals moreso than more delicate bottles due to the lower risk of further damage, but any repair is subject to evaluation.
 Costs will vary depending upon bottle, and nature of the damage.

 The time involved in a repair is quite extensive.
-It is at least a two stage process, but usually three to six stages, with a 24-36 hour cure per stage, with time spent checking the cure, changing positions, touch ups, etc. Most repairs take a minimum of 2 weeks.
-There is no insurance against further damage, it's a risk one takes - has happened once in over 100 repairs ... so the odds are less than 1% ... but it can happen.
+It is at least a three stage process, but usually four to seven stages, with a 24-36 hour cure per stage, including time spent checking the cure, changing positions, touch ups, etc. In addition, the silicone molds take 48 hours to cure.
+Color matching is also an extensive process and can be costly if the match fails and needs to be redone 2 or 3 times.
+Most repairs take a minimum of 3-4 weeks.
+There is no insurance against further damage, it's a risk one takes - has happened 3 times in over 200 repairs ... so the odds are less than 2% ... but it can happen.

 Some Finished Repairs